sora200419/mobile/README.md

 CampusLink is a mobile application designed to connect students on campus through various features:

 # Features
-Social Community: Post sharing, bookmarking, and community engagement./n
+Social Community: Post sharing, bookmarking, and community engagement.
-Marketplace: Buy, sell, and manage products within campus./n
+Marketplace: Buy, sell, and manage products within campus.
-Messaging: Chat with other students individually and in groups./n
+Messaging: Chat with other students individually and in groups.
-Tasks: Collaborate on tasks and projects with rating system./n Emergency Services: Access to campus emergency information./n Profile Management: Manage your student profile and achievements./n Leaderboards & Rewards: Gamification elements to encourage participation./n
+Tasks: Collaborate on tasks and projects with rating system.
+Emergency Services: Access to campus emergency information.
+Profile Management: Manage your student profile and achievements.
+Leaderboards & Rewards: Gamification elements to encourage participation.

 # Technical Details
 Built with Flutter